Current Situation Analysis

 - βοΈ Configuration Templates:

-- `tsconfig.json` strict mode settings for generic type safety
+tsconfig.json strict mode settings for generic type safety

-- VS Code `settings.json` schema for draft retention policies & workspace isolation toggles
+settings.json schema for draft retention policies & workspace isolation toggles